Taelkir/react-address-lookup/README.md

 - `address-lookup-search-button` : Targets the `<button>` used to fire off the search.
 - `address-lookup-label` : Targets the `<label>` element linked to the input.
 - `address-lookup-input` : Targets the `<input>` used to enter a search term.

+## Fully International

+To view a full list of all the countries (and their two character ISO codes) supported by the `country` prop, check here: https://postcoder.com/docs/address-lookup#global-coverage